tass-belgium/picotcp/README.md

 ---------------

-## **About Intelligent System / Altran**
+## **About Intelligent Systems / Altran**

 ---------------
-Intelligent Systems / Altran is Altran’s dedicated organisation offering packaged solutions to clients in all industries, helping them create new business opportunities and new experiences for their users in applications areas such as autonomous systems, smart phones, smart meters, medical devices, connected cars, advanced air traffic control and smart sensors.
+_Intelligent Systems / Altran_ is Altran’s dedicated organization offering packaged solutions to clients in all industries, helping them create new business opportunities and new experiences for their users in applications areas such as autonomous systems, smart phones, smart meters, medical devices, connected cars, advanced air traffic control and smart sensors.

 We believe there are three key challenges intelligent systems need to address to be successful in the market:

 #### ![](assets/images/computer-cpu.png) **Technology**